Reshma0795/Exploratory-Data-Analysis-for-Retail-Stores/README.md

-### Project Title: Exploratory Data Analysis on SampleSuperstore Dataset
+### Project Title: Unveiling Insights: Exploring Retail Store Data to Improve Sales and Customer Experience

 ## Introduction:
 The SampleSuperstore dataset contains sales data of a fictitious company.
 In this project, we will perform exploratory data analysis to gain insights into the data and identify weak areas where the company can work to make a profit.
 We will also derive potential business problems that can be addressed through further analysis.